The Fugs First Album

 The Fugs First Album is the 1965 debut album by American rock band the Fugs, described in their AllMusic profile as "arguably the first underground rock group of all time".
 In 1965, the album charted #142 on Billboard's "Top Pop Albums" chart.

+In 1969, the FBI opened an investigation on the Fugs after a broadcasting executive flagged this album and Virgin Fugs as "the filthiest and most vulgar thing the human mind could possibly conceive".
+The case was eventually dropped.

 The album was originally released in 1965 as The Village Fugs Sing Ballads of Contemporary Protest, Point of Views, and General Dissatisfaction on Folkways Records before the band signed up with ESP-Disk, who released the album under its own label with a new name in 1966.
 The album was re-released in 1993 on CD with an additional 11 tracks.

-History
+Background

 When poet and publisher Ed Sanders established a bookstore next to the apartment of beat poet and publisher Tuli Kupferberg in 1963, the two decided to form a band, the Fugs, writing 50-60 songs between them prior to asking Ken Weaver to join.
 The trio invited Steve Weber and Peter Stampfel of the band Holy Modal Rounders to perform with them at the February 1965 grand opening of Sanders' bookstore.
 Sanders describes the event as heavily attended, with William S. Burroughs, George Plimpton and James Michener among the luminaries in attendance.
 Harry Everett Smith, producer of the famous Anthology of American Folk Music, persuaded Folkways Records to issue the Fugs' first album.
 Following recording sessions in April and September 1965, the album The Village Fugs—Ballads and Songs of Contemporary Protest, Points of View and General Dissatisfaction was released in late 1965 (Broadside BR 304; also listed with a related Folkways serial number, FW 05304, though it is unclear whether this is a separate pressing/edition).
 Following a nationwide tour, the Fugs signed a contract with ESP-Disk, who re-released the album in 1966 (ESP-1018), in both mono and stereo, with some changed edits and one substituted take (see below).

+In 1969, the album was referenced several times in an FBI file on the Doors, due to an employee at the Jefferson Standard Broadcasting Company suggesting to North Carolina senator Sam Ervin that he investigate the band after hearing copies of The Fugs First Album and Virgin Fugs, an excerpt labels the group as being "the filthiest and most vulgar thing the human mind could possibly conceive".
+The FBI received copies of Virgin Fugs as well as their debut and placed both of them under investigation whilst they considered prosecuting the Fugs for obscenity, the plans were later dropped as they were advised by Stephen B. Kaufman that it wasn't a "good vehicle for prosecution".